chromaui/chromatic-docs/document.md

 - Get feedback faster by sharing a link to the component with your team
 - Compare components historically to check if they look correct

-## Direct access to your storybook
+## Direct access to your Storybook

-Every time you publish to Chromatic, your storybook is made available on our CDN authenticated according to Chromatic's [access control](/access).
+Every time you publish to Chromatic, your Storybook is made available on our CDN authenticated according to Chromatic's [access control](/access).

 ![Direct Storybook](img/xxx-page.png)